Heat kernel estimates for Markov processes with blowing-up jump kernels: Introduction

 We now describe the organization of the paper.
 In Section \ref{s:prelim} we prove some preliminary results.
 These are of two types.
-Subsection \ref{ss:prelim-1} contains several simple geometric and measure-theoretic consequences of the assumptions that $D$ is $\kappa$-fat and that the Assouad dimension of $\partial D$ is strictly less than $d$.
+Subsection \ref{ss:prelim-1} contains several simple geometric and measure-theoretic consequences of the assumption that $D$ is a $\kappa$-fat set and is dense in $F$.
 The main result of this subsection is Proposition \ref{p:Aikawa}.
-In Subsection \ref{ss:prelim-2} we prove several estimates involving the function $\Phi$, the jump kerenel $J(x,y)$, and various integrals thereof.
+In Subsection \ref{ss:prelim-2}, we prove several estimates involving the function $\Phi$, the jump kernel $J(x,y)$, and various integrals thereof.
 The proofs are elementary although sometimes tedious.

 Section \ref{s:prel-anal-df} is devoted to the preliminary analysis of the Dirichlet form $(\sE,\sF)$ and its truncated versions, and relies on the results obtained in \cite{CK25+}.
-Subsection \ref{ss:Hardy} begins with a Hardy-type inequality in Proposition \ref{p:Hardy-fractional-Laplacian}, whose proof uses the assumption that the ${\rm dim}_{\rm A}(\partial D)<d$.
+Subsection \ref{ss:Hardy} begins with a Hardy-type inequality in Proposition \ref{p:Hardy-fractional-Laplacian}, whose proof uses the fact that the ${\rm dim}_{\rm A}(\Sigma)<d$.
 The truncated form $\sE^{(\rho)}$ with jump kernel $J^{(\rho)}(x,y):=\1_{\{|x-y|<\rho\}}J(x,y)$ is introduced next and compared in Proposition \ref{p:truncation-equivalent} with the form $\sE$.
-This leads to the conclusion that $(\sE^{(\rho)}, \sF)$ is also a regular Dirichlet form on $L^2(D)$.
+This leads to the conclusion that $(\sE^{(\rho)}, \sF)$ is also a regular Dirichlet form on $L^2(F)$.
 As in \cite{CKW-memo}, truncated Dirichlet forms play a crucial role in establishing the heat kernel estimates in this paper.

-In Subsection \ref{ss:reg}, we show that $\Phi(r/\delta_D(x))$ is an admissible weight function, in the sense of \cite{CK25+}, for both $\sE$ and $\sE^{(\rho)}$.
+In Subsection \ref{ss:reg}, we show that $\Phi(r/\delta_\Sigma(x))$ is an admissible weight function, in the sense of \cite{CK25+}, for both $\sE$ and $\sE^{(\rho)}$.
 Then we use \cite[Theorem 12.1]{CK25+} to establish parabolic H\"older regularity of caloric functions, a Nash-type inequality, existence of heat kernels for the form $\sE$ and its truncated version $\sE^{(\rho)}$, as well as near-diagonal lower estimates.
+At the end of this section, we also show that the parabolic Harnack inequality does not hold in our setting when $\Phi(\infty)=\infty$.